Quebec City and Ottawa in the Summer Time

 Ottawa is serviced by some 20 flights daily from both Newark and La Guardia, on airlines including Air Canada, US Airways, Northwest and Delta.
 For more information about Ottawa tourism, call 1-800-465-1867 or click onto ottawa.com.

-  is a regular GoNOMAD contributor and freelance writer, who lives in Pennsylvania.
+Beth D’Addono is a freelance writer who lives in Pennsylvania.

 Latest posts by GoNomad (see all)

 - Seattle’s Charms: Let Me Count the Ways - February 23, 2017

 - In Cerkno, Slovenia, the Carnival of Laufarija - February 23, 2017

 - Madrid, A Local’s Guide to Spain’s Capital City - February 22, 2017